printsepeti/desktop/README.md

 **TIP**: for OS X, use the `run:osx64` task to build the app and run it immediately.

-## Note to WhatsApp
+## Note to PrintSepeti

-This project does not attempt to reverse engineer the WhatsApp API or attempt to reimplement any part of the WhatsApp client.
-Any communication between the user and WhatsApp servers is handled by WhatsApp Web itself; this is just a native wrapper for WhatsApp Web, more akin to a browser than any WhatsApp software.
+This project does not attempt to reverse engineer the PrintSepeti API or attempt to reimplement any part of the PrintSepeti client.
+Any communication between the user and PrintSepeti servers is handled by PrintSepeti Web itself; this is just a native wrapper for PrintSepeti Web, more akin to a browser than any PrintSepeti software.

 ## Contributions